-The CJEU confirmed the above conclusion of Advocate General Léger that the sales regime at issue constituted a State monopoly of a commercial character within the meaning of Article 37 TFEU, and can be seen as endorsing the approach articulated by the Advocate General.55 The Court found that Apoteket carried on a commercial activity, namely the retail sale of medicinal preparations, which was reserved exclusively to it by law.
-The Court noted that it was undisputed that Apoteket was subject to State control, owing both to the State's majority holding in the capital of that company and to its management structure.56
+The CJEU confirmed the above conclusion of Advocate General Léger that the sales regime at issue constituted a State monopoly of a commercial character within the meaning of Article 37 TFEU, and can be seen as endorsing the approach articulated by the Advocate General.
+The Court added that Apoteket carried on a commercial activity, namely the retail sale of medicinal preparations, which was reserved exclusively to it by law.
+The Court noted that it was undisputed that Apoteket was subject to State control, owing both to the State's majority holding in the capital of that company and to its management structure.
+The court noted that it was undisputed that Apoteket was subject to State control, owing both to the State's majority holding in the capital of that company and to its management structure.